 In addition, a roof covering can also provide necessary protection from the elements, like excess sun or a surprise rainstorm, and will help make your client’s outdoor kitchen a true haven for their family and guests.
 It is essential to take the climate of the client’s home into consideration and help them plan accordingly with the setup of their outdoor space.

-These are just a few tips in order to help you and your client plan the ultimate outdoor kitchen.
+These are just a few tips in order to help you and your client plan the ultimate outdoor kitchen for outdoor entertaining.
 Of course, there are many other factors that need to be considered, but if you start with these above you’ll be on the right track!